Educational Guide

 Why are hip roofs more expensive than gable roofs?

-Hip roofs cost 15-20% more due to increased complexity and material requirements.
+Hip roofs typically cost 10-20% more due to increased complexity and material requirements.
 They have four sloped sides instead of two, requiring more lumber, shingles, underlayment, and labor.
 The additional ridge lines, hips, and valleys create more cutting and fitting work.
-However, this investment often pays off in superior wind resistance and longer lifespan, especially in harsh climates.
+However, this investment often pays off in superior wind resistance, potential insurance credits, and longer lifespan—especially in coastal climates.

 Which roof style lasts longer?